1962 United States Senate election in North Carolina

 The 1962 United States Senate election in North Carolina was held on November 6, 1962.
 Incumbent Democratic Senator Sam Ervin was re-elected to a second term in office over Republican farmer Claude Greene Jr.

 Ervin was elected to a second full (six-year) term, though by a somewhat smaller margin than he enjoyed in his victory in 1956.

 Democratic primary

 Ervin was unopposed for the Democratic nomination.

 Republican primary

 Results

+2% of the voting age population participated in the Republican primary.